 At the end of a lecture by an “ex-gay” couple about the irreconcilability of God and gays, the executive board of SHADES walked out frustrated, offended and wondering: why were we invited?

-The discussion, however, exclusively featured Melissa and Gary Ingraham, a married couple that said they both used to be homosexual after suffering from sexual abuse, but suppressed their homosexual desires.
+The discussion, however, featured only Melissa and Gary Ingraham, a married couple that said they both used to be homosexual after suffering from sexual abuse, but suppressed their homosexual desires.

-The members of the SHADES executive board said that the meeting was one-sided and that they did not get a chance to contribute to the conversation.
+The members of the SHADES executive board said that the meeting was one-sided and that they were not offered an opportunity to contribute to the conversation.

 “It wasn’t even a discussion, it was just a lecture with a one-sided perspective,” said the vice president of SHADES, who requested that his name be left out of print to protect his privacy.
 “Then the ‘discussion part’ was just a Q and A where they gave out pieces of paper, everyone wrote down their questions, and then they passed it to the speakers.”

-SHADES Treasurer Anthony Parris said the members of the group expected multiple perspectives about Christianity and homosexuality to be discussed at the meeting.
+SHADES Treasurer Anthony Parris said the members of the group expected diverse perspectives about Christianity and homosexuality to be discussed at the meeting.

 “They said two people [were speaking], so we assumed that it was going to be two people with opposing views on the topic, but no — it was a complete lecture,” Parris said.
 “They didn’t give the audience any room to talk at all.”